Canadian World Traveller Writers' Guidelines are as follows:

 Whenever possible, articles should be

-as a Word document for PCs and accompanied by copyright-free 300 dpi digital images in jpeg or tiff format for PCs.
+as a Word document and accompanied by copyright-free 300 dpi digital images in jpeg or tiff format.
 If digital images are not available, photographic prints, with the author's name and return address, may be submitted for consideration.